Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 Popular in China and Japan, shiitake is widely popular and considered a symbol of youthfulness and strength.
 Celebrated for its skin healing abilities, shiitake mushroom extract works to improve the skin barrier—encouraging faster skin renewal and improving skin elasticity.
 Find it in our Smooth Landing Advanced Retinoid Eye Balm.

 Silicone is known for providing a prettier look to formulas, preventing moisture from evaporating, and creating a blurring or smoothing effect on the skin.
 It’s the ingredient responsible for the ‘slip’ in complexion products, most often found in personal care products such as serums, primers, foundation, and moisturizers.
 Dimethicone, an oil-free silicone, is one of the most common.
 Silicones are not necessarily a bad thing, but not all skin types sit well with them.
-Some studies have also shown that silicone can worsen problem skin concerns, trap bacteria in pores, and interfere with cell renewal.
+Some studies have also shown that silicone can worsen acne-prone skin concerns, trap bacteria in pores, and interfere with cell renewal.

 Also known as tremella, snow mushroom helps hydrate the skin by binding moisture to its surface.
 It’s claimed to be an awesome moisturizer with slightly higher water-retaining capacity than hyaluronic acid (that’s a big deal), and isn’t sticky like other humectants—leaving the skin moist and smooth with slight antioxidant effects.